-Key audit matters The key audit matters that we identified in the current year were: Valuation of Assets Held to Cover Linked Liabilities Revenue recognition: Policy Administration Fees Italian Substitute Tax Asset Materiality The materiality that we used in the current year was €2.4m which was determined on the basis of Total Equity.
+Key audit matters The key audit matters that we identified in the current year were: Valuation of Assets Held to Cover Linked Liabilities Revenue recognition: Policy Administration Fees Materiality The materiality that we used in the current year was €2.0m which was determined on the basis of Total Equity.
 Scoping Our scoping involved obtaining an understanding of the company, its environment and assessing the risks of material misstatement within the company.
-Significant changes in our approach There were no significant changes to our approach in the current period.
-However, as a result of the Covid-19 pandemic, our audit was conducted remotely.
+Significant changes in our approach There were no significant changes to our approach in the current period other than reduction in the risk level of the Italian Tax Asset and the removal of this as a Key Audit Matter.